 The main idea was to develop a theory of “social evolution”.
-This project included writing a book whose first chapter supposed to be about the human condition and the evolution of the language faculty.
-I realized then that the evolution of language is still considered a puzzle and got absorbed in this puzzle.
-After some years studying evolutionary theory and linguistics (autodidactically), I developed the first sketch of my theory of language evolution in 2009.
-I published some papers on this in 2014 (“Language Evolved for Storytelling in a Super-fast Evolution”, article in Cartmill (ed.), Evolution of Language.
-London: World Scientific, pp. 114–121), and in 2015 (“How Language Evolved as a Backchannel between Two Feedback Loops”, Theoria et Historia Scientiarum, and presented my idea at conferences such as Evolang (2014, 2020), Protolang (2015, 2017), and Mind, Brain & Body Symposium Berlin (2018, 2020).
-Until 2016 I had no academic training.
+This project included writing a book whose first chapter was supposed to be about the human condition and the evolution of the language faculty.
+But I realized then that the evolution of language is still considered a puzzle and I too, got absorbed in this puzzle.
+In 2010, I developed the first sketch of my theory of language evolution from first principles as a simulatable model (one behavioral loop with a positive feedback and a regulator consisting of a positive and a negative feedback loop, one positive feedback loop concerning the performative capabilities, and a backchannel between the loops allowing for an adaptation of the lower level to the higher level of selection.
+I published some papers on this in 2014 and 2015 including How Language Evolved as a Backchannel between Two Feedback Loops and presented my idea at conferences such as Evolang (2014, 2020), Protolang (2015, 2017), and the Mind, Brain & Body Symposium Berlin (2018, 2020).
+Until 2016 I had no academic training whatsoever.

-My plan is to publish different parts of my theory as journal articles initially, discuss them in colloquia, present the idea at conferences, and then put it all together as a book in which all self-developed and new ideas have previously been thoroughly discussed and peer reviewed.
+My plan is to publish various parts of my theory as journal articles, discuss them in colloquia, present the ideas at conferences, and then put them all together as a book, in which all new ideas have previously been thoroughly discussed and peer reviewed.